saleor/saleor-docs/docs/customization/extensions.md

 ```

-## `ExtensionsManager`
+## About Extensions Manager

-`ExtensionsManager` is located in the `saleor.core.extensions.base_plugin`.
+The `ExtensionsManager` is located in the `saleor.core.extensions.base_plugin`.
 It is a class responsible for handling all declared plugins and serving a response from them.
+In case of a non-declared plugin, it serves a default response.
-It serves a default response in case of a non-declared plugin.
-There is a possibility to overwrite an `ExtensionsManager` class by implementing it on its own.
+It is possible to overwrite an `ExtensionsManager` class by implementing it on its own.
 Saleor will discover the manager class by taking the declared path from `settings.EXTENSIONS_MANAGER`.
 Each Django request object has its own manager included as the `extensions` field.
 It is attached in the Saleor middleware.

 ## BasePlugin

-`BasePlugin` is located in the `saleor.core.extensions.base_plugin`.
-It is an abstract class for storing all methods available for any plugin.
-All methods take the `previous_value` parameter.
-This contains a value calculated by the previous plugin in the queue.
+The `BasePlugin` is located in the `saleor.core.extensions.base_plugin`.
+It serves as an abstract class for storing all methods available for any plugin.
+All methods use the `previous_value` parameter.
+It contains a value calculated by the previous plugin in the queue.
 If the plugin is first in line, it will use the default value calculated by the manager.

 ## Celery Tasks

 Some plugin operations should be done asynchronously.
-If Saleor has Celery enabled, it will discover all tasks declared in tasks.py in the plugin directories.
+If Saleor has Celery enabled, it will discover all tasks declared in `tasks.py` in the plugin directories.

 ### `plugin.py`